An event every week that begins at 6:30 pm on Wednesday, repeating until 7 October, 2020

 How should we understand the changes that our planet and its ecosystem are going through as a result of human action, and respond in a way that will help to bring things back into balance?
 How do we steer a course between false optimism and despair at the seemingly overwhelming challenges of climate change and species extinction?
 What does Buddhism have to offer as we face these deep questions?

-N.B.
-On Wednesday October 30 instead of the regular class there will be a workshop offered by Francesca Paoletti, a senior FPMT teacher who is also an environmental engineer.
-The workshop is entitled ‘Global sustainability cannot happen without great compassion’
+Wednesday December 9 Francesca Paoletti (a senior FPMT teacher who is also an environmental engineer): ‘Global sustainability cannot happen without great compassion’